 When should you start studying for the NBCOT exam?

 We recommend using whatever time you have.
 Yes, you’ve heard of someone who just crammed for two weeks and passed.
 We believe them, too.
 Except we really believe knowledge is about more than passing an exam; it is about knowing how to help your patients for years to come.

 Ideally, you want to give yourself a few months; about eight to ten weeks to adequately study without exhausting yourself.
-Plan to study anywhere between 20 – 25 hours per week and incorporate allotted time to take a practice test, multiple choice questions, and any strategies relevant to your strengths and weaknesses.
+Plan to study anywhere between 20 – 25 hours per week and incorporate allotted time to take a practice test, multiple-choice questions, and any strategies relevant to your strengths and weaknesses.
 We talk about how important it is to make a plan before starting your OT program, and the same is true about NBCOT exam prep.
-Make a plan using your exam date as the end and work backwards.
-Then, work that study plan.
+Make a plan using your exam date as the end and work backward.
+Then, work on that study plan.